installation view

-Sperrgebiet is a project based on walking as a method to make sense of a spatial surrounding.
+Sperrgebiet is a project based on walking as a way to make sense of a spatial surrounding.
 It explores historical layers and memories attached to a forest at the southern fringe of Berlin, a place where once stood the Berlin Wall.

 2018/2021.

-digital installation, dimensions variable.
+digital projection on textile, dimensions variable.

 digital print on satin, 140 x 105 cm.